lehman-webdev/2018-spring/README.md

 12 | May 7 | Query Performance, Caching, CDNs, Load balancing, DNS, cloud hosting provider overview | -- | -- | HW-10
 13 | May 14 | Project showcase, final review, where to go from here (design, back end, games, etc.), making websites without making websites (CMSs) | -- | -- | Project 3
 -- | TBA | -- | -- | -- | Final

+## Academic Integrity

+This course observed and upholds the [CUNY Policy on Academic Integrity](http://www.lehman.edu/lehman/about/policies_pdf/CUNYAcademicIntegrityPolicy.pdf) ([Accessible Plain Text](http://www.lehman.edu/lehman/about/policies_pdf/CUNYAcademicIntegrityPolicy.txt)).
+Each student in this course is expected to abide by this policy.
+Any work submitted by a student in this course for academic credit will be the student's own work.
+Collaboration is allowed where assignments are designated as group projects.

+You are encouraged to study together and to discuss information and concepts covered in lecture and the sections with other students.
+You can give "consulting" help to or receive "consulting" help from such students.
+However, this permissible cooperation should never involve one student having possession of a copy of all or part of work done by someone else, in the form of an e-mail, an e-mail attachment file, a diskette, or a hard copy.

+Should copying occur, both the student who copied work from another student and the student who gave material to be copied will both automatically receive a zero for the assignment.
+Penalty for violation of this Code can also be extended to include failure of the course and University disciplinary action.

+During examinations, you must do your own work.
+Talking or discussion is not permitted during the examinations, nor may you compare papers, copy from others, or collaborate in any way.
+Any collaborative behavior during the examinations will result in failure of the exam, and may lead to failure of the course and University disciplinary action.

+## Reasonable Accommodations and Academic Adjustments

+In compliance with [CUNY policy](http://www2.cuny.edu/about/administration/offices/legal-affairs/policies-procedures/reasonable-accommodations-and-academic-adjustments/) ([PDF](http://www2.cuny.edu/wp-content/uploads/sites/4/page-assets/about/administration/offices/legal-affairs/policies-procedures/reasonable-accommodations-and-academic-adjustments/Procedures-for-Implementing-Reasonable-Accommodations-9.21.2016.pdf)) and equal access laws, I am available to discuss appropriate academic accommodations that may be required for student with disabilities.

+## Inclusivity Statement

+We understand that our members represent a rich variety of backgrounds and perspectives.
+The Computer Science department is committed to providing an atmosphere for learning that respects diversity.
+While working together to build this community we ask all members to:
+*	share their unique experiences, values and beliefs
+*	be open to the views of others
+*	honor the uniqueness of their colleagues
+*	appreciate the opportunity that we have to learn from each other in this community
+*	value each other's opinions and communicate in a respectful manner
+*	keep confidential discussions that the community has of a personal (or professional) nature
+*	use this opportunity together to discuss ways in which we can create an inclusive environment in this course and across the CUNY community